JacobJerrell/qmk_layouts/README.md

 ## Git Usage & Compiling

-The workspace can be used with Git or changes easily applied to the main qmk_firmware directory and runs the `qmk` command with the provided parameters.
+The workspace can be used with Git commands/parameters OR changes are copied to the main qmk_firmware directory and runs the `qmk` command with the provided parameters.
 Furthermore, paths can easily be added to the workspace.
 This is all made possible with this bash function in my `.zshrc` file:

 ```bash
 # This is an adaptation of a guide to managing dotfiles.